mariellefoster/marf-books/README.md

 - Kage Baker: The Women of Nell Gwynne's
 - Aliette de Bodard: Of Birthdays, and Fungus, and Kindness
 - Becky Chambers: Unter uns die Nacht
-- Tomi Adeyemi: Children of Blood and Bone
 - Sonia Purnell: A Woman of No Importance
 - Ben Aaronovitch: Midnight Riot